bjlkeng/wsl-setup/README.md

 usually only do that for games.
 Otherwise, it's basically a headless server for me.

 ## Notes

 * Install Nvidia graphics driver (make sure it matches your PyTorch version)
 * Followed standard instructions for installing WSL
-* Followed standard instructions for installing CUDA: https://docs.nvidia.com/cuda/wsl-user-guide/index.html
+* Followed standard instructions for installing CUDA (I think you can skip this step if you're using a docker container): https://docs.nvidia.com/cuda/wsl-user-guide/index.html
 * Manually run `start_ssh.ps1` script once your computer boots up (couldn't quite figure out how to get it to run on boot, maybe it's because I don't have Windows 11